Dickens’ Other Christmas Books

 As he was still working on the Dombey and Son serial the following year, Dickens decided not to write a Christmas book.
 This was despite already having conceived ‘a very ghostly and wild idea’ and being ‘loathe to lose the money’ and ‘still more so to leave any gap at Christmas firesides which I ought to fill’ (Forster: 1905, I, 485).
 The ‘wild idea’ was put on hold until the summer of 1848.

 The Haunted Man and the Ghost’s Bargain: A Fancy for Christmas Time was published by Bradbury and Evans on December 19, 1848.
 Leech and Stanfield returned as illustrators, joined by Frank Stone and John Tenniel.
-This was to be the last of Dickens’ Christmas books, and in many ways it returned to source, having much in common with A Christmas Carol.
-As its titled suggests, The Haunted Man is a gothic fantasy divided, like the Carol, into five sections.
+This was to be the last of Dickens’ Christmas books, and in many ways it returned to its source, having much in common with A Christmas Carol.
+As its title suggests, The Haunted Man is a gothic fantasy divided, like the Carol, into five sections.
 It is a doppelgänger story like Poe’s ‘William Wilson’, and the protagonist, the research chemist Redlaw, his ‘haunted’ by an aspect of himself, just as Marley’s ghost is a double of Scrooge.
 There’s also a cheery but chaotic working-class family – the Tetterbys – and the neglected children ‘Ignorance and Want’ are manifest as the ‘waif’, a feral boy taken in by Redlaw’s servant, the childless and angelic Milly Swidger.
 The story is also set at Christmas.

 Redlaw is another solitary and embittered protagonist.
 His withdrawal from humanity is the result of his failure to move on from past injustices and the death of his sister.
 His shadowy double appears to be these negative automatic thoughts externalised, while also sharing traits with more conventional apparitions ¬– the temperature drops when it appears, and organic matter decays: